 Count Numbers with Operators

 COUNTIF also can count using logical operators.
-It can count number of rows, columns which satisfy the greater than, less than conditions.
+It can count the number of rows and columns which satisfy the greater than and less than conditions.

-In above example, if we need to count number of rows having values greater than 20, use below formula.
-Note that the greater than operator should be used as a string (i.e. use double quotes).
+In the above example, if we need to count the number of rows with values greater than 20, use the formula below.
+Note that the greater than operator should be used as a string (i.e., double quotes).

-Use “<” sign to find out number of rows less than the specified value.
+< sign to find out the number of rows less than the specified value.